This blog may contain affiliate links. Read our disclosure policy for more info.

 Trust me, when you see the views, you will be SO glad that you put the effort in.
 Plus, we thought it was a nice reward to take the chairlift back down the mountain after our climb.

-What stands out for us about the Via Ferrata in Whistler is that it’s a moderate-level course, so it’s challenging but still suitable for beginners.
-You’ll be harnessed in and the guides will make sure you get through the course safely.
+What stands out to us about the Via Ferrata in Whistler is that it’s a moderate-level course, so it’s challenging but still suitable for beginners.
+You’ll be harnessed in, and the guides will make sure you get through the course safely.
 So if you don’t have any climbing experience but still crave adventure in the mountains, the Via Ferrata in Whistler is just the ticket!

-The Via Ferrata tour runs daily during the summer months and is perfect for outdoorsy people 12 years and older.
-For the tour alone it costs $209 CAD, which includes a professional guide and safety equipment.
-However, to get to the starting point of the tour you must get to the top of the Peak 2 Peak Gondola as well.
+This Via Ferrata tour runs daily during the summer months and is perfect for outdoorsy people 12 years and older.
+For the tour alone, it costs $229 CAD, which includes a professional guide and safety equipment.
+However, to get to the starting point of the tour, you must get to the top of the Peak 2 Peak Gondola as well.

 Why We Book Tours with Viator